marcinjahn/technology-notebook/src/docs/computers/blockchain/dapps.md

 ### MetaMask

 MetaMask is a wallet browser extension that allows to connect to the blockchain from the browser.
-It can be used in combination with Ganache for local development.
+It can be used in combination with Ganache for local development, or with real Ethereum networks as well.

 ::: warning Ganache Network ID
 For some reason, MetaMask does not want to connect with the defaul Ganache networkId (5777).
 Changing Ganache's networkId to 1337 solves the problem.
 :::

+## Data Storage

+Dapps, like traditional apps need to persist data.
+Dapps consist of:

+- web app
+- smart contracts

+These two parts store data differently.

+- web app stores data **off-chain**, in a database
+- smart contact stores data **on-chain**, in the blockchain itself.

+Tehe on-chain data should be kept to a minimum.